-Six (6) noise events were identified during this monitoring period for further investigation.
-One (1) event was associated with road traffic noise (i.e., a truck horn or airbrake) occurring along Cudgen Road.
+Ten (10) noise events were identified during this monitoring period for further investigation.
+Three (3) events were associated with road traffic noise (i.e., a truck horn or airbrake) occurring along Cudgen Road.
 This is not judged to be noise events occurring on site or related to construction activities.
 This event was dismissed from the analysis.

-Five (5) noise events were identified as construction related.
+Seven (7) noise events were identified as construction related.
 All of these events occurred during works within close proximity of the monitors and occurred over a singular fifteen (15) minute period.
-All five (5) noise events are below the relevant noise management limits (NMLs).
+All seven (7) noise events are below the relevant noise management limits (NMLs).